Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Method

 The optimization problem, which is solved with a one-hour resolution time, is formulated based on the hypothesis of having perfect forecasts of energy prices, demand, and renewable energy production for the next 24 hours.
-A rolling-horizon approach is followed to analyze the whole year, and each day is optimized separately.
-During each day the battery charge and discharge phases are optimized, considering the energy prices and the energy production.
+Each day is solved separately.
+During each day, the battery charge and discharge phases are optimized, considering the energy prices and the energy production.
 At the end of each day, the daily capacity fade is calculated, and it is passed on the next day.

 Within the paper is assumed that the energy efficiency of the battery is influenced both by the charging/discharging power and the state of charge, while the effects of temperature and electrolyte flow are disregarded.
 It is also assumed that the capacity fade of the battery is a linear function of the number of charge/discharge cycles, and the capacity fade rate is constant, thus independent of the current and depth of discharge of the electrolytes \cite{Rodby2020}.
 It is assumed that the efficiency and the degradation effects of the battery unit used to test the optimization model (5 kW/20 kWh Prudent VRFB \cite{Nguyen2014}) are constant for different battery sizes.
 A storage system of any size is made up of many battery units, operated together as an aggregate, maintaining the same performance as a single battery unit.